Real Estate Sales Representative/REALTOR® (Former Employee) – Brampton/Georgetown, ON – 19 August 2013

 The most enjoyable part of the job was working with people to find solutions to bring their real estate goals to life.
-Marketing a new listing, finding the property the client loved and negotiating a successful sale were peak moments formore... me.
+Marketing a new listing, finding the property the client loved and negotiating a successful sale were peak momentsmore... for me.
 I enjoyed most of the aspects of the role, and always did my own administration work.
 There was always something new to learn and I enjoyed developing my knowledge and skills.less

-Receptionist (Current Employee) – Edmonton, AB – June 15, 2016
+Receptionist (Current Employee) – Edmonton, AB – 15 June 2016

 Working as a receptionist at Royal LePage is very fun and upbeat.
 You'll always have something to do and won't get bored.
 The people that work at the office are very friendly and nice; the boss is an amazing and friendly person.

-Receptionist (Former Employee) – North Bay, ON – May 8, 2016
+Receptionist (Former Employee) – North Bay, ON – 8 May 2016